-Rookie Season on the PGA Tour 2008 - Martin secured a place in the the following season's British Open after making it through the American qualifier in Texas.
+During his rookie season on the PGA Tour 2008, Martin secured a place in the the following season's British Open after making it through the American qualifier in Texas.
 He ended the year ranked 268 on the World rankings and 67th on the FedEx Cup standings.

 2009 PGA Tour Breakthrough year

 Martin finished 10th in the Scottish Open which was held at Loch Lomond Golf Club, the winner being Martin Kaymer.
 He also qualified for the 2010 US Open to be held at Bethpage Black course in New York State.
 However later that year Martin secured the first of his PGA Tour titles at the Justin Timberlake Shriners Open played at Las Vegas securing his Tour card for 2010 and 2011.
 By winning that tournament Martin became the first Scot to win a PGA Tour event in America since Sandy Lyle won the 1988 Masters Tournament.